BS in Chemistry with an ACS Certification

 Earn your bachelor of science degree in chemistry with an American Chemistry Society certification.

-The ACS plan, approved by the American Chemical Society, is the most comprehensive program offered by the department.
+The ACS plan, approved by the American Chemical Society, is the most comprehensive program offered by the division.
 If you are working toward an advanced degree in chemistry, or are planning a career in the chemical industry, this undergraduate chemistry degree is strongly recommended.
 Upon completion of the program, you will receive professional certification from the American Chemical Society.

 As an undergraduate student, you will participate in cutting-edge research with knowledgeable faculty.
 You will have opportunities to present your work at local, regional and national scientific conferences.
 Many of our undergraduate students are co-authors on peer-reviewed papers published in prestigious journals such as The Journal of Physical Chemistry B, ACS Omega, Biochemical Biophysical Research Communications, and Journal of the American Chemical Society.